-Joseph D. Vandyke, Private, Co.
-F, 55th Tennessee Infantry
+Private Joseph D. Vandyke, Co.
+F, 55th Tennessee Infantry, CSA

-- December 31: Joseph Daniel Vandyke is born to parents Isaac and Eliza Vandyke in Giles County, Tennessee.
+- December 31: Joseph Daniel Vandyke was born to parents Isaac and Eliza Vandyke in Giles County, TN.

-- October 3: Enlisted in Trenton, Tennessee.
-Joseph had 4 brothers who also enlisted in the Army: 3 in the Confederate Army and 1 in the U.S. Army.
+- October 3: Enlisted in Trenton, TN.
+Joseph had 4 brothers who also enlisted in the Army: 3 in the C.S.
+Army and 1 in the U.S. Army.

-- March 1- Oct 3: Appears on a Company Muster Roll as “absent without leave.”
+- March 1 to Oct 3: Appeared on a Company Muster Roll as “absent without leave.”

 - April 8: Joseph D. Vandyke was captured at Island 10.
 (5 week siege ending on April 8th)

 - May 13: “at Camp Randall, Madison, Wis, guarded by the 19th WI Infantry.
 Roll dated Hd.
 Qrs., 19th Reg’t Camp Randall May 13, 1862.”

 - Aug 1: “at Camp Douglas, Ill.,”

 - August 29 & 30: Appeared on a list of Tennessee prisoners who took the oath of allegiance as administered by Commissioner Campbell…at Camp Douglass, Ill.”
 Remarks “discharged”

 - Sep 4: “at Camp Douglas, Ill., sent to Vicksburg to be exchanged.
 Roll dated Headquarters Camp Douglas, Chicago.”
 Remarks “Released on taking the oath of allegiance”